General goal

 Specific research topics are as follows.

-- Research on bundle aggregation and forwarding order control in DTN-based Near-Earth satellite networks
+- Bundle aggregation and forwarding order control in DTN-based Near-Earth satellite networks

-- Research on coordination among multi-site ground stations in global satellite networks
+- Coordination among multi-site ground stations in global satellite networks

-- Research on communication mode switching in hybrid free-space optical (FSO) and wireless satellite networks
+- Communication mode switching in hybrid free-space optical (FSO) and wireless satellite networks

-- Research on reducing service latency in distributed green datacenters via optical satellite links
+- Reducing service latency in distributed green datacenters via optical satellite links

-- Research on low-latency control of exploration probes via edge computing in Lunar-Orbiting networks
+- Low-latency control of exploration probes via edge computing in Lunar-Orbiting networks

-- Research on low-latency packet transmission in satellite networks applying diversity techniques
+- Low-latency packet transmission in satellite networks applying diversity techniques

 Intelligent Reflecting Surface-aided communication systems

-The development of transmission technologies such as antennas and transmission access methods has dramatically improved the performance of wireless communications.
-For example, mobile communication systems go through significant advancements every few years, and the communication performance of the 5th generation of mobile communication system (5G), which started operation in Japan in 2020, is expected to be tens of times higher than 4G, which started in 2015.
-However, it is said that the growth of wireless communication technologies is gradually reaching its limits.
-One of the bottlenecks to this growth is the physical constraint that any obstacle between the base station and the communication terminal makes communication unstable.
-Even if the transmission technology becomes more advanced, if the radio waves are intercepted, communication will not be possible.
-In order to circumvent this bottleneck and cause a paradigm shift in wireless communication technologies, it is necessary to design a new wireless communication network system.
-The IRS is an electromagnetic wave reflector composed of a number of passive reflective elements.
-The reflective elements are composed of dynamically changeable metamaterials.
-By appropriately modifying the reflection characteristics of each element and designing an ideal radio wave propagation route, it is possible to bypass obstacles and provide communication services that are not affected by obstacles.
-In this research group, we are developing a basic theory and a new communication controlling algorithm to realize an IRS-aided communication system.
-The following photo shows the measurement experiment using the IRS device produced by “Panasonic System Networks R&D Lab.
+The development of transmission technologies, such as antennas and access control, has dramatically improved the performance of wireless communications.
+This steady improvement makes mobile communication systems go through significant advancements every few years.
+For example, the communication performance of the 5th generation of mobile communication system (5G), which started operation in Japan in 2020, is expected to be tens of times higher than 4G, which started in 2015.
+However, it is often argued that the growth of wireless communication technologies is gradually reaching its limit.
+One of the bottlenecks to this growth is that physical obstacles between the base station and the communication device makes transmission unstable.
+Even with more advanced wireless technology, if the radio waves are blocked, communication is not possible.
+A new way to envision and design wireless communications system is needed to circumvent this limitation and cause a paradigm shift in wireless communication technologies.
+Enter the IRS, which is an electromagnetic wave reflector composed of a number of passive reflective elements composed of dynamically changeable metamaterials.
+By appropriately modifying the reflection characteristics of each element and designing an ideal radio wave propagation route, it is possible to bypass obstacles and provide communication services that are not affected by blockage.
+In this research area, we are pioneering basic theories and designing a new communication controlling algorithm to realize IRS-aided communication systems.
+The photo below shows our measurement experiment testbed using the IRS device produced by “Panasonic System Networks R&D Lab.
 Co., Ltd.”.

 Specific research topics are as follows.